 Having a solid risk management framework is key to your brokerage operating proactively and not reactively.
 It will also help you reduce your liability and risk of lawsuits when you can identify problems before they become lawsuits.
 When you have CRES Real Estate Errors and Omissions insurance for your brokerage firm, you’ll have access to expert pre-claim legal services 7 days a week.

 Reviewing your insurance is also a positive step towards effective risk management.
-We’ll help you identify the right coverage for your business.
+We’ll help you identify the right coverage for your business (because we have access to more E&O options than just about anyone; we’re part of one of the largest insurance brokers in the world).
 And if our policy isn’t the best fit, we’ll even shop to find the best policy for you.

 From E&O to Business Owner’s Policies, you can contact the real estate insurance experts at CRES at 800-880-2747 for a confidential discussion today.